#2010s #1980s #1970s

 INTERSTELLAR – Exclusive HD Look – Matthew McConaughey, Mackenzie Foy, Christopher Nolan, AMC Theatres

-Foy acted her socks off as Murphy, the daughter of everyone’s favourite Texan in the film in the sci-fi great Interstellar (2014).
+Foy acted her socks off as Murphy, the daughter of everyone’s favourite Texan in the sci-fi great Interstellar (2014).
 The story tells about an astronaut turned farmer who returned to being an astronaut (as you do), as Cooper (Matthew McConaughey) leaves his daughter and son.
-This to investigate new planets to ensure the future of humanity.
+This was to investigate new planets to ensure the future of humanity.

 Foy had me almost in tears when Cooper left to save the world and I hoped that she’d stow away with him on the rocket when the film shifted gear.
 Sadly, Cooper took Amelia

 Bland Brand, but I hoped he would have taken Murphy.
 Firstly, Murphy would have been more interesting to watch as a kid’s view on space would have been more original.

 And secondly, the premise of Brand being his potential love interest was a horrifying prospect.
 Foy was around 12 years old at the time of filming and may be familiar to those of you who like Twilight, and those of you who don’t – like me – in roles for her first role in

 Justin Henry as Billy Kramer in Kramer vs Kramer (1979)